 Avoid peak hours.
 Stay in the shade for the hours around solar noon, when UVR rays are at their peak.
 Between 10am and 4pm is where you’ll find the strongest rays.
 Keep an eye on the UV Index.
 When the UV index is at 3 or above start covering up, whether it’s with clothing, an umbrella, sunscreen or the natural oils listed below.
 When the UV Index reaches 8 or above you should starting heading for the shade or use extreme caution, as uncovered skin can be damaged in a matter of minutes.

-If you are very fair skinned or need to spend more than the recommend time under the sun (especially if within peak UVR hours) you are going to want to think about utilizing a sunscreen to prevent burns and sun damage.
+If you are very fair skinned or need to spend more than the recommend time under the sun (especially during peak UVR hours) you are going to want to think about utilizing a sunscreen to prevent burns and sun damage.

 SPF stands for sun protection factor and is attached to a number of commercial products.
 The higher the number the longer you can stay out in the sun without burning.
-If you can’t find a SPF higher than 50 on the shelves it is because it was not found to be of any greater protection benefit and users often spend too long in the sun without reapplying.
+If you can’t find a SPF higher than 50 on the shelves it is because it was not found to be of any greater protection benefit and users often spent too long in the sun using a higher SPF without reapplying which increase your risk of sun damage.
 For years, UVB were the rays of sunshine that everyone worried about being exposed to.
 This is the type that causes sunburns and is responsible for the majority of skin cancers.
 However UVA, which contains the aging rays, have also been shown to cause cancer.
 In fact, in North America, the left arm is most likely to develop cancerous skin cells because car windows block UVB rays while UVA rays are free to blast the drivers arm during the commute.